|Nutritional Guidelines (per serving)|

 Add crushed tomatoes, olives, and seasoning.
 Continue cooking until garlic cloves are easily pierced with a fork.
 Add a bit of water if the mixture becomes too dry.

 Raise the heat to medium.
-Add the fish filets to the pan.
+Add the fish fillets to the pan.
 Saute until cod is cooked through and flakes easily with a fork.
 Season to taste with salt and pepper, if desired.

 Serve cod filets with the Provencal sauce over the top.